luhaitao0626/create-crud-template/README.md

-# create-crud-template
+# Instruction
-This cli is used for creating CRUD template of various UI libraries, emelent-plus, ant-design, vant and so on.
+This cli used for creating CRUD template of various UI libraries, emelent-plus, ant-design, vant and so on.
+(Until now, webcrud-cli only support element-plus CRUD template, other template will be available later.)
 The Main Purpose is to free developers from manually creating entity CRUD files.

-## instruction
-Until now, webcrud-cli only support element-plus CRUD template, other template will be available later.

 # How to use?
 ## install globally